Watch the video below for an explanation about why the Metra Electric Line schedule is being changed to accomodate PTC.

 PTC and Funding

 Metra is responsible for installing PTC on all trains and along the five lines it controls – Metra Electric, Milwaukee North, Milwaukee West, Rock Island and SouthWest Service.
+Metra is on track to complete implementation by the end of this year, meeting the legislative deadline.

 For the six other Metra lines owned by private railroads – BNSF, Union Pacific and CN – Metra is contributing a share of PTC installation costs.